Gérald Gallant: Quebec Biker War

 Gallant's activity peaked during the Quebec Biker War, which resulted in the deaths of over 160 people between 1994 and 2002.
 During this period, he began killing for the Rock Machine, the Montreal Mafia, and the Bertrand and Pelletier clans.
 Gallant frequently met with Frédéric Faucher and Marcel "Le Maire" Demers, the leaders of the Rock Machine in the Quebec City area, at the Basilica of Sainte-Anne-de-Beaupré to receive murder contracts as well as weapons and ammunition.
-Faucher hired Gallant to carry out seven murder between 1995 and 2001.
+Faucher hired Gallant to carry out seven murders between 1995 and 2001.
 Following the killing of Bruno "Cowboy" Van Lerberghe, a member of the Hells Angels' Quebec City chapter who Gallant shot at a restaurant on 17 December 1996, Gallant was offered full membership in the Rock Machine, an invitation he declined.
 On 8 April 1997, he fatally shot hotel manager Denis Lavallée in his office at the Donnacona Hotel.
 Lavallée's murder was ordered as he had permitted only the Hells Angels to sell drugs in his establishment.
 Because the killing took place in Donnacona, the city where Gallant resided, he took extra precautions to avoid suspicion, leaving an oversized item of footwear at the scene to confuse police.
 Between 1995 or 1996 and November 2002, Gallant was involved in an extramarital affair with Jacqueline Benoît, whom he first met as a cycling partner.
 Benoît worked in her family's business, an ambulance service and a funeral home in Donnacona, and she assisted Gallant with surveillance and logistical support in three murder contracts, the first of which was the failed assassination of Louis "Mélou" Roy, the second-in-command of the Hells Angels' elite Nomads chapter, on 23 August 1997.
 Gallant shot and wounded Roy in the chest in the parking lot of his parents' motel in Jonquière, where Roy resided.
 As Roy had been able to evade numerous gunshots, Gallant ran out of ammunition before he could kill his target and he subsequently fled the scene.
 Despite failing to kill Roy, Gallant was paid $20,000 by Demers nonetheless.
 He next killed Alain "Lulu" Leclerc, a drug dealer and Hells Angels associate, shooting Leclerc as he dined with his wife at a Charlesbourg restaurant on 17 November 1997.
 The murder of Leclerc was carried out on behalf of Raymond Bouchard of the West End Gang.
 Gérard Hubert accompanied Gallant during the hit, disguised as a woman.